-When I purchased my iPhone 4 on the Verizon Network, I was quick to snap up the Unlimited Data option.
+When I purchased my iPhone 4 on the Verizon Network in 2012, I was quick to snap up the Unlimited Data option.
 I had no intention of living with a quota, and I wanted to use my shiny new iPhone as much as I wanted, any way I wanted.
 Now with the death of Unlimited Data, Verizon has given us the new ‘Share Everything’ plans.
 They offer unlimited talk, unlimited text, and the ability to use your smartphone as a hotspot for free, but you have to select the amount of data to share on your plan.
 Here’s how the plans break down:

 1 gb a month?
 That certainly doesn’t sound like much…

 I grabbed a data tracking app for my iPhone and started crunching numbers.
 I used sigterm’s Data Usage ($0.99 iTunes) because it tracks both cellular and wi-fi.
 The app allows you to set the monthly quota for your cellular usage, so I set it at 1gb to see what would happen.
 I thought I would hit my quota in the first day.
 Almost one month has passed and I’ve only used 12.9% of my allotted 1gb of cellular data.